ddtm/deep-smile-warp/README.md

 ## Citation

-Please cite **DeepWarp** in your publications if it helps your research:
+Please cite the **DeepWarp** paper in your publications if this repo helps your research:

     @inproceedings{ganin2016deepwarp,
       title={DeepWarp: Photorealistic image resynthesis for gaze manipulation},